 - To be afraid and worried

 Are you letting fear impact your career?
 That’s a question only you can answer.
 Others may see it as someone who doesn’t take risks.
 They may also wonder how valuable you are to the organization.
 Especially if you don’t try new things.
-As a deeper resource, download our workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section and start by reviewing “Is My Sales Strategy a Problem?” on page 260 of the PDF workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Here are two common fears I see when working with leaders: